NGChuen/cuttleman/README.md

   - Make sure it's not being used by another cvd instance running at the same time (by you or another person)

-- `kernel`: path to your kernel image (e.g., Image)
+- `kernel`: path to your kernel image

 - `initramfs`: path to your initramfs file

-- `ori_cf`: directory where you extracted the contents of the two compressed files
+- `ori_cf`: path to your GSI folder where you extracted the contents of the two compressed files

 ## Run the launcher